stijn-dejongh/ars-rethorica/manuscript/book2chapter11.md

 {pagebreak}

-[^^10_1]: Something like “although they are within their grasp” is needed toSomething like “although they are within their grasp” is needed to complete the sense.
+[^^10_1]: Something like “although they are within their grasp” is needed to complete the sense.

-[^^10_2]: Spending one's money benefits one's neighbor to a certain extent, and beauty is alwaysSpending one's money benefits one's neighbor to a certain extent, and beauty is always pleasant to look upon.
+[^^10_2]: Spending one's money benefits one's neighbor to a certain extent, and beauty is always pleasant to look upon.
 One does not admire anyone because he is in good health, so much as because he is handsome.

-[^^10_3]: “Who have many acquaintances or“Who have many acquaintances or friends” (Jebb).
+[^^10_3]: “Who have many acquaintances or friends” (Jebb).

 [^^10_4]: λογογράφοι means either the oldest Greek historians (or rather “chroniclers”), or the writers of speeches for use in the law courts, or of panegyrics.